Eduardo-Salvador/Data_Structure-in-C/README.md

 ## Overview

-This project focuses on **implementing stacks and queues using static memory (predefined fixed-size arrays)**.
+This project focuses on **implementing stacks, queues and lists using static memory (predefined fixed-size arrays)**.
 All implementations use **arrays with fixed size**.
 No dynamic memory allocation was used; all memory is **static**.